Rush99099/Rush99099/Readme.md

 ### Hi there <a href="https://www.github.com/rush99099"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
 I'm a software engeneering student that likes to learn and aim to produce the best product.
 - 🔱 I’m currently working on improving my code;
-- 🌱 Currently learning C, and experimenting with python;
+- 🌱 Currently learning C, Java and still experimenting with python;
 - 💬 ask me about anything, i am happy to help;
 - ⚡ Fun fact: I love my "🐟Sardinha" and enjoy gaming (Discord: Rush#6006)